-At the Trent Community Research Centre, we are committed to providing comprehensive support to our students as they embark on their community-based research projects.
+At the Trent Community Research Centre, we are committed to providing comprehensive support as you embark on your community-based research projects.

 Community-based Research Micro-Credential